wcm-io-devops/conga/src/site/markdown/handlebars-helpers.md

 By using CONGA handlebars helper plugins it is possible to extend handlebars by registering custom expressions.
 Out of the box CONGA ships with a set of built-in custom expressions documented in this chapter.
 See [Extensibility model][extensibility] how to register you own helpers.

 The basic handlebars expressions are documented in the [Handlebars quickstart][handlebars-quickstart].

+You can also use the [jknack/handlebars ConditionalHelpers](https://github.com/jknack/handlebars.java/blob/master/handlebars/src/main/java/com/github/jknack/handlebars/helper/ConditionalHelpers.java).

-The CONGA AEM plugin also provides a set of [Custom Handlebars expressions for AEM][aem-handlebars-helpers].
+The CONGA AEM plugin also provides a set of
+[Custom Handlebars expressions for AEM][aem-handlebars-helpers].

 ### regexQuote